Andonome/judgement/areas.md

 Welcome to Fenestra.
 Let's look around.

+It will only take an hour...

+## The Page

+Take a pencil, and a blank sheet of paper.

+Draw a line across the page to make a square for your map.
+The rest of the page is for notes about areas on the map.
+Leave room for 8 to 10 keys for the areas.

 ### Features of the Land

 - Imagine a circle spanning your page
 - Draw 6 points along the circle, evenly spaced.
 - Label them 1-6.
 - Roll 1D6 and draw mountains around point *N*.
-- Draw hills outside of the mountains, towards the two nearby points.
+- Draw hills outside of the mountains, until you reach the nearest two points.
 - Take the opposite point - this is the water.
-Roll 1D6 to find out what type of watery area this is:
+- Roll 1D6 to find out what type of watery area this is:
-- Roll 1D6 to find out the type of water:
     1. Swamp.
     1. Lake.
     1. Large lake, which also covers the centre of the map.
+        - Add 1D3 islands.
     1. Sea, extending to the edge of the map.
+        - Add 1D6-1 islands, then give half a walled village.
-    1. Sea, which extends to the centre of the map, then the edge.
+    1. Sea, which extends to the centre of the map, then out to the edge.
+        - Add 1D6 islands, each with a walled village.
     1. Vast sea.
-It borders the next numbered point, and covers everything until the edge of the map.
+It stretches from this point, to the next numbered-point,\footnote{All points go in a circular order, so after 6 comes 1.} and then out to the edge of the map.
-- Add 2D6-4 islands to your water.
-Draw each one smaller than the last.
+        - Add 1D6+1 islands to your water, and give each a walled village.
-- Roll 1D6 - this point has a road leading out to other lands.
-Draw it with a dotted line.
+- Draw a dotted line between all islands and nearby towns, indicating sea-routes.
+- Draw contour-lines around any lakes or sea.

-All the land is covered in trees, but do not draw them.
+All the land beyond your mountains is covered in forest, but do not draw it.

 ## Towns and Rivers

 ### Adding Towns

-- Roll 4D6 and add a town to every point which comes up on the dice.
+- Roll 4D6 and add one town to every point which comes up on the dice.
 Ignore repeats.
     - Draw a small circle to indicate the town.
     - Towns on mountains indicate dwarves.
 - Draw a river from the mountains to each town.
+    - Each river starts from a separate point in the mountains.
+    - Rivers join after leaving a town, but never split.
+    - When towns sit behind a lake, the river meets the lake instead.
-- Extend the rivers from the town to the water, touching every numbered point on the way.
+- Extend each river from a town to the water, weaving through every numbered point along the way.
-- For each town, roll 1D6 and add that many walled villages around it.
+- For each town, add 1D6 x 2 walled villages around it.
-    - Roll 1D6 for each walled village.
-It sits 1D6 miles from its town.
-Draw a dotted line to indicate the road.
-    - Each walled town sits next to water or rivers, as evenly spaced from each other as possible.
+    - Most walled villages sit next to water or rivers.
-    - If you roll an even number, the settlement has a road to the next (after the last number, comes the first).
-- Take each island-covered area, and add up to 1D6 settlements.
-    - If the islands lie by a point with a town, connect them.
+    - All walled villages have a road to their town.
+    - Nearby walled villages have roads leading to each other.
+- Draw a dotted line between each town, indicating a road.
+- Roll 1D6 - this point has a route leading off the map, to lands uncharted.
+Draw the route with a dotted line.

+### Famous for...

+For each town, roll 1D6, and add the number of walled villages around it.

+3. Cartographers
+4. Deadly and magical plants
+5. Bath houses
+6. Trackers
+7. White rock
+8. Craftsmen
+9. Bards
+10. Madness
+11. Witchcraft
+12. Beast Arenas
+    - Each one has 1D3 military outposts guarding against the other.
+13. Friendly with the next town - the locals go back and forth all the time.
+14. Statues of heroes litter the roads around.
+15. Pious monks pray on every corner.
+16. War is brewing with whoever lives on the next point on the map.
+Once the arrow supplies arrive, soldiers will march.
+17. Demi-human suburbs, where all manner of other races live.
+18. The grandest library in the area.

+### They call it...

+Select a name by combining what everyone knows it for, with the type of land.

+- A town in the hills is famous for its library.
+That's why they call it 'Page Valley'.
+- A swamp-edge town, famous for its bards, known as 'Songmarsh'.
+- A town by the sea, famed for Witchery.
+They call it 'Hexwave'.

+Write the town's name on the line next to its number.

 ### It is Ruled by...

 For each town, roll 1D6 to determine its ruler.

 1. Multiple warring factions - roll twice more, with +1 to the first roll.
-2. a warlord, amassing an army to expand their power
+2. Warlord, amassing an army to expand their power.
+    - Shipments of weapons come from the road to other lands.
-3. an opulent noble who demands 20% tithes from all who enter
+3. Opulent noble, who demands 20% tithes from all who enter.
+    - The local hidden Oddities annoy and fascinate them equally.
-4. a sorcerer king with no experience or business ruling
+4. Sorcerer king with no experience or business ruling.
-5. a lich who demands all the dead in the area
+    - He once killed a fiend (roll 1D6 below to find which type), how hard could balls and arranged marriages be?
+5. A servant of the next fiend.
+All who oppose them die on the road (see below).
-6. a spoilt noble who has never seen a peasant
+6. Spoilt noble who has never seen a peasant.
-7. A deceptive thieves' guild, with fingers in every pie

-### Relations

-For each town, roll 1D6 to determine the relation between it and the next town.

-1. War - Armies will clash soon.
-Draw 1D3 military outposts around each one.
-1. Bitter - they do not trade or speak.
-1. Neutral - draw a road connecting them, if none exists.
-1. Trading - draw a road between them, going through any walled towns.
-1. Allies - draw a road between them and place a Lonely Tavern upon it.
-1. Fierce allies - if one goes to war, the other will too.

-### Famous for...

-For each town, roll 1D6 and add the number of walled village and island settlements around it.

-2. Cartographers
-3. Deadly and magical plants
-4. Beast Arenas
-5. Trackers
-6. White rock
-7. Jousting
-8. Catacombs
-9. Craftsmen
-10. Demihuman suburbs
-11. Bards
-12. Library
-13. Witchery
-14. Bath houses
-15. Horses
-16. Corrupt guards
-17. Massive ships
-18. Pirates

-*Mark your settlement on a piece of paper, and note its features*

-### They call it...

-Select a name by combining what everyone knows it for, with the type of land.

-'Rolling hills' ruled by somewhere famous for its library, might be called 'Bookhills', while a swamp, famous for its bards, might be called 'Songmarsh'.

-Write its name above.
+7. A crime-lord, with a history of theft, now risen to fortune...but not nobility.

+Note the town's ruler under its name.

-## Oddities
+## Off Road Oddities

-Every unoccupied point receives a hidden element:
+Every unoccupied point, plus the map's centre, receives a hidden element:

 1. Gnolls
 1. Gnomes